Kiranbr01/Customer-Churn-Analysis-...Python-EDA-/README.md

 - Market competitiveness

 Understanding *who* is leaving and *why* helps businesses design effective retention strategies.
-This project approaches churn from **data, customer behavior, and business perspective** → something recruiters love to see.
+This project approaches churn from **data, customer behavior, and business perspective**

 ---